sgaliamov/blog/posts/rust acquaintance.md

 ## Intro

 This post is about my first practical experience of acquaintance with the language.
-This may not be an exhaustive overview because I am not a professional Rust developer.
+It can not be an exhaustive overview because I am not a professional `Rust` developer.
 And of course I will not tell anything new about the language.
-But I think people who are interested in Rust should keep the interest and promote it.
+But I think people who are interested in `Rust` should keep the interest and promote it.

 To make the post not completely boring, I did a benchmarking to compare implementations based on `r2d2`, `bb8` crates, and `ASP.NET`.

-So, after ten years of development and five years after the [official release](https://blog.rust-lang.org/2015/05/15/Rust-1.0.html), it should be mature enough.
+So, after ten years of development and five years after the [official release](https://blog.rust-lang.org/2015/05/15/Rust-1.0.html), `Rust` should be mature enough.
 Right?
 When it has been ranked as the ["The Most Loved Programming Language"](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-loved) for five years in a row, you should definitely try it.
 And I've tried.
 I created two simple projects to learn it.

-During my research I've found some interesting facts about Rust.
+In my research, I discovered some facts about `Rust` that I found interesting.

 First.
-No one actually knows why the language has this name, and probably even Graydon Hoare, the author of the language, [does not know it](https://www.reddit.com/r/rust/comments/27jvdt/internet_archaeology_the_definitive_endall_source/).
+No one really knows why the language has such a name, and it is likely that even Graydon Hoare, the author of the language, [does not know it](https://www.reddit.com/r/rust/comments/27jvdt/internet_archaeology_the_definitive_endall_source/).
 The working version is that it's named after the kind of a [fungi](https://en.wikipedia.org/wiki/Rust_%28fungus%29).

 And second.
-Rust may looks like a revolutionary for some people, but one of the creators of the language [told](https://tim.dreamwidth.org/1784423.html):
+Rust may seem revolutionary to some people, but one of the creators of the language [said](https://tim.dreamwidth.org/1784423.html):
 > ... we've tried hard to avoid incorporating new technology into it.
 We haven't always succeeded at failing to be novel, but we have a rule of thumb of not including any ideas in the language that are new as of the past ten years of programming language research...

-And I find it's very wise.
+And I find it very wise.
-This days we have so much "hipsters" in the industry, and many projects are doomed from the beginning, just because the main goal of such developers is to "try a new technology" instead of actually to solve a problem.
+There are so many "hipsters" in the industry these days, and many projects are doomed from the beginning just because the main goal of such developers is "to try out a new technology" rather than to solve a problem.
+I believe that with such a “rusty” logic, the language has a bright future.

 ## My first project on Rust

 I started with building simple CLI.
-It is an [implementation](https://github.com/sgaliamov/ergo-balance) of a genetic algorithm that looks for an "optimal" balance of keys on a keyboard.
+It is an naive [implementation](https://github.com/sgaliamov/ergo-balance) of a genetic algorithm that looks for an "optimal" balance of keys on a keyboard.

 Here is a peace of code from it: